logo

 Accessing your Lifetime Income Withdrawal

 Your Lifetime Income Withdrawal depends on your BAV at the time you start lifetime income withdrawals.
-Thus, the later you start your lifetime income withdrawals, the more your lifetime income withdrawal amount.
+Thus, the later you start your lifetime income withdrawals, the more your lifetime income withdrawal amount will be.

 To calculate the Maximum Lifetime Income, the following formula is used: